 Departing from the campsite we make our way through the Masai town of Mtu Wa Mbu (‘Mosquito River’, situated next to the Lake Manyara National Park), and up the Rift Valley Escarpment to the village of Karatu.
-Karatu boasts incredible views of the surrounding hills and has numerous wheat farms that only add more beauty to this magnificent scenery.
-Our evening is spent at a lovely campsite in Karatu.
+Karatu boasts incredible views of the surrounding hills and has numerous wheat farms that only add to this magnificent scenery.
+Our evening is spent at a lovely campsite in Karatu (campsite has ablution facilities).

-On the morning of the 2nd day, we leave in the early hours to enter the Ngorongoro Conservation Area and make our way into the Ngorongoro Crater that is abundant with wildlife, offering some of the best game viewing in the African continent, including the elusive Black Rhino.
+This morning we leave early for the Ngorongoro Conservation Area and make our way into the wildlife rich Ngorongoro Crater.
+The Ngorongoro Crater is the largest unbroken, unflooded caldera in the world with open savannahs, acacia forests and both soda and fresh water lakes.
+This World Heritage Site has some of the best game viewing in the African continent, including the elusive Black Rhino.

-Before continuing onwards to Dar es Salaam, we stop at Arusha in the morning in order to replenish our supplies.
-On today’s drive we journey through the town of Moshi, located at the base of the majestic Mount Kilimanjaro – Africa’s highest mountain.
-Moshi acts as the starting point for all expeditions up Mount Kilimanjaro and, depending on weather conditions, we might be lucky enough to catch a glimpse of the mountain’s snow-capped peak that makes for an incredible photographic opportunity.
-We pass through massive sisal plantations by The Usambara and Pare Mountain ranges before finally arriving at our beautiful campsite that is situated between these mountains, midway between Arusha and Dar es Salaam.
+Before continuing onto Dar es Salaam, we stop in Arusha in the morning to replenish our supplies.
+We drive through the town of Moshi located at the majestic Mount Kilimanjaro – Africa’s highest mountain.
+Moshi acts as the starting point for all expeditions up Mount Kilimanjaro.
+Depending on weather conditions, we might be lucky enough to catch a glimpse of the mountain’s snow-capped summit that makes for an incredible photographic opportunity.
+We pass through vast sisal plantations by The Usambara and Pare Mountain ranges before arriving at our beautiful campsite situated between these mountains, midway between Arusha and Dar es Salaam.

 Meals Included: Breakfast, Lunch, Dinner